Somatic Clay Therapy

 My Way to Clay

-Before finding my way to clay, I spent several years in academia, first completing a PhD in Psychology and then teaching at university.
-I began working with clay as a hobby, a way to sooth my overactive mind.
-Over time, what began as a personal practice evolved into a professional calling.
-In 2019, I founded Wheelfulness to provide mindfulness-based pottery wheel classes.
-To explore the therapeutic potential of clay more deeply I studied Clay Field therapy.
-I became more and more fascinated by how clay lends itself to nonverbal expression and engages parts of us that words cannot always reach.
-This has led me to develop Clayfulness therapy, a psychodynamic approach that combines intuitive sculpting with symbol work.
+Before finding my way to clay, I spent several years in academia, completing a PhD in Psychology and teaching at university.
+I began working with clay as a hobby, a way to soothe my overactive mind.
+Over time, what began as a personal mindfulness practice evolved into a professional calling.
+I founded Wheelfulness Pottery and later trained in Clay Field therapy, deepening my work with the therapeutic potential of clay.
+I became fascinated by how clay lends itself to nonverbal expression and engages parts of us that words cannot always reach.
+This has led me to develop Clayfulness, a somatic-psychodynamic approach that combines intuitive sculpting with symbolic exploration.

 I bring a rich and integrative approach to claywork, drawing on my training in psychology, art therapy, and various somatic modalities.